Innovation: What you could learn from the world's famous chefs

 - Vaughn Tan in The Uncertainty Mindset.

-The uncertainty mindset and what it means for the organisation of work
+The uncertainty mindset and what it means for the organization of work

 The most important thing about these teams suffused with the uncertainty mindset is that their members do not have fixed, clearly-defined roles.
 To be continually adaptive and capable of dealing with uncertainty, they must be learning continuously and have constantly evolving roles.
 And they don’t need planning and management oversight.
 They learn by doing, they accept failure and they learn from one another by exchanging impressions all the time.